Health Effects and Symptoms of Mold Exposure

 For additional information, there is more free information available on this website you’re on.
 Reducing or eliminating mold exposure is critical.
 Know that often times, mold is completely concealed and there are NO SIGNS but only health effects.
 Thorough visual inspections are necessary along with other tests that can be done even by educated building owners.
 I offer virtual inspections of test results, inspection reports and homes using photos and video links.

-While stopping water damage and removing mold is always critical components to recovering health.
+While stopping water damage and removing mold are always critical components to recovering health.
 Essential oils are an additional protocol that I have incorporated for the benefit of myself and my family.
 If you would like to try essential oils to see for yourself what benefits are available, then contact me for more information.

 Get your questions answered!